JordanSpencerWu/old-website/_posts/book/2018/2018-03-10-willpower-doesnt-work.md

 categories: [book]
 class: 66
 date: 2018-03-10 10:00:00
 description: A great book that show you why changing ourselves involves changing our environment.
-We have the power of choice to change our environment to aligns with our goals and dreams.
-We have to control our environment to live at our highest level because willpower doesn't work!
+We have the power of choice to change our environment to align with our goals and dreams.
+We have to control our environment to live at our highest level, because willpower doesn't work!
 hidden: true
 img-path: /assets/images/books/willpower-doesnt-work.jpg
 layout: book